eastonhuch/ab_test_simulator/README.md

 Open the file `example_decision_function.py` and replace the function `always_B` with your own decision function, taking care to replace the reference to `always_B` in the last line with your own function.
 Then run the whole file to see how your rule performs on some simulated data.
-You can also use the file `current_approach.py`
-(which contains the classic fixed-sample size frequentist testing procedure) as a guide in writing your test function.

 Notice that test rules are functions that return functions (i.e., the inner function--the function that is actually applied to the data--is a closure).